ChoiceCoin/v2/testnet/README.md

-# TESTNET
+# Choice Coin v2 TestNet

-Testnet application for Choice Coin v2 Algo Grant
+This directory is for the Algorand Testnet application for Choice Coin v2.
+The directory includes the software for the Algorand Testnet application and an open source software license for the code.

 # License